 This trail takes hikers through various ecosystems, including mangrove forests and dry forests.

 Exuma is an archipelago of over 350 islands and cays.

 This is a great destination for those who want to explore the many different islands in the Bahamas.

 Home to some of the best food in the Bahamas, it’s great for foodies and fun in the sun.

 There are plenty of activities to keep visitors busy, such as snorkeling through the stunning light-filled caves at Thunderball Grotto.

-For those looking for a little more adventure, rent a boat in the Bahamas, go kayaking, and explore the amazing windsurfing opportunities.
+For those looking for a little more adventure, you can rent a boat, go kayaking, or explore the amazing windsurfing opportunities.

 Long Island is one of the most popular destinations in the Bahamas.